kaleoyster/ak-blog/_projects/fairalgo.md

 # fairalgo
 <h2 align='center'>
-   Understanding the effect of changing values of sensitive variables on fariness metrics
+   Understanding the effect of changing values of sensitive variables on fairness metrics
 </h2>

 ### 🎯 Objective